-Frank LoCrasto is a Texas born, Brooklyn- based musician, specializing in piano and synthesizers.
-He studied music at The New School and has toured and recorded extensively as a sideman and leader since arriving in New York City in 2001.
-He has also composed and recorded original scores for independent films.
+Frank LoCrasto is a Texas- based musician, specializing in piano and synthesizers.
+He has performed and recorded extensively as a side man and leader since the early 2000’s.
+He has also composed and recorded original scores for major television networks and independent films.

-He has released 3 solo albums, “When You’re There” (MaxJazz 2006), “El Dorado” (Hundred Pockets 2011), and “LoCrasto” (Storytime 2015).
-“When You’re There” is a mostly acoustic jazz recording featuring a small chamber orchestra on 4 of the 9 tracks.
-“El Dorado” was recorded in his basement apartment in Brooklyn and utilizes tube amps, drum machines, pianos, organs, vintage synths and guitar pedals to create an alchemy of psychedelic and ambient music.
-“LoCrasto” was recorded with a similar approach but with a live band in a recording studio.
-A fourth album is currently in the works for a fall release.
+His two solo albums “When You’re There” (Maxjazz 2006) and “El Dorado” (Hundred Pockets 2011) explore themes of melancholy, longing, and loneliness.
+“When You’re There” is a mostly acoustic jazz record featuring a small chamber orchestra on 4 out of the 9 tracks.
+The compositions generally have extended song forms and the record features Chris Cheek, Mike Moreno, Ben Street, and Tommy Crane as the core band.
+“El Dorado” was recorded in his basement apartment in Brooklyn, New York.
+It utilizes tube amps, drum machines, tape echo, pianos and vintage synths to create an alchemy of psychedelic and ambient music.

-In addition to solo projects, LoCrasto has recorded and toured internationally with several established artists including Pat Martino, Jeremy Pelt, Nicholas Payton, Greg Osby, Wallace Rooney, and James Iha.
-Other collaborations include: Lapland, Breastfist, Cass McCombs, Nightlands, and Julian Velard.
-He has appeared on over 30 records.
+In addition to solo projects, LoCrasto has toured internationally with Jeremy Pelt, Nicholas Payton, Pat Martino, Greg Osby, Wallace Roney, and James Iha.
+Other collaborators include: Josh Mease, Ryan Scott, Logan Richardson, Tommy Crane, Christina Courtin, Alan Hampton, and Bill Campbell.
+He has appeared on over 30 records as a side man.